 Not exactly digging, but the origins of Makilala’s baranggay Kisante are also linked to a dog and the discovery of water.
 In this case, the dog was named Kisante, who belonged to a hunter named Langingling.
 Lagingling set out to look for water, and fell asleep under a tree.
 He was woken by Kisante, who was barking at the water streaming towards them.
 Thus Lagingling and his people found water, and the people named the area where he fell asleep after the dog (I am merely paraphrasing the story from the one told on the Makilala webiste here).

 It isn’t difficult to imagine why these legends are recurring.
-The mere sight of a dog digging up a spring already inspires thoughts of a romantically accidental origin.
-The sight of Mua-an and the hot springs is particularly spectacular, what with all the steam.
+The mere sight of a dog digging up a spring already inspires thoughts of a romantically accidental origin, more so if it came about at a time of drought.
 If not historically accurate (which isn’t altogether unlikely), the scenario must have at least been caused by the storyteller witnessing a similar event.

 What is unfortunate however is that these fanciful origin legends, historical they may be or not, are barely known to the locals.
 The people of the area, I lament, are sadly without any hint of historical appreciation.
-It is a sad fact that there is no statue in lake Agco to commemorate Mua-an (something that would be an interesting tourist attraction, I must say), but it is even sadder that the locals probably don’t even know who Mua-an was.
+It is a sad fact that there is no statue in Mua-an to commemorate the dog (something that would be an interesting tourist attraction, I must say), but it is even sadder that the locals probably don’t even know who Mua-an was.